Hyperbolic trajectory

 See also: Characteristic energy

-Under standard assumptions the body traveling along hyperbolic trajectory will attain in infinity an orbital velocity called hyperbolic excess velocity () that can be computed as:- is standard gravitational parameter,
+Under standard assumptions the body traveling along hyperbolic trajectory will attain in infinity an orbital velocity called hyperbolic excess velocity (is standard gravitational parameter,

 Velocity

-Under standard assumptions the orbital velocity () of a body traveling along a hyperbolic trajectory can be computed as (Vallado):- is standard gravitational parameter,
+Under standard assumptions the orbital velocity (is standard gravitational parameter,

 Angle between approach and departure